NOTE: This website is frequently updated. Last update June 2011.

 To use a delay for parallel mixing, it needs to be able so send a signal out 100% wet, with just the echo repeats and no dry signal.
 Many delays do this, including the Boss DD-2 (you need to plug a dummy plug into one of the out jacks to get the other to send the wet signal only), Boss DD-3, Ibanez DE7, TC Electronics Nova Delay, Boss DD20 Delay, EHX Deluxe Memory Man, the old MXR Delay system II, and many others.
 You need a bypass loop mixer pedal that allows the dry signal to be split in two, then remixed back together.
 One side goes into a loop where you place your delay, then sent back to be mixed with the dry signal going straight through your pedal board.
 These bypass loop pedals usually include a buffer circuit to keep the signal balanced.
 The delay should be set to 100% wet so only the delay repeats are sent out, and none of the dry signal.
 There are several mixer pedals that can be used for this.
 I have tried the Boss LS-2 Line Selector, the Radial Big Shot mixer, and the Barge VB Jr. With these pedals you can set the wet signal to mix 100% with the dry signal or mix for less wet.
 Be aware that mixing less may reduce your overall output volume because one side of the signal level is being reduced on several of these pedals.
 I have found it is better to keep the mix balanced and use a delay that has a volume control to change the delay level rather than reduce the wet level in the mixer.

 TYPE OF AMPS - For amplification, David typically uses clean, transparent, real tube amplifiers with lots of head room.
 "Clean" meaning the amp does not break up or distort when you turn it up.
-David uses pedals for his overdrive and distortions tones, and to color his clean tones, so the basic foundational amp tone should be a clean as possible.
+David uses pedals for his overdrive and distortions tones, and to color his clean tones, so the basic foundational amp tone should be as clean as possible.
 Sending a Big Muff signal into a slightly dirty amp generally sounds bad for Gilmour tones from my experience.
+The clean tone is also important, as that is the foundational sound everything else will be layered on top of.
+You may have heard of the famous Fender clean "bell" tone or the Hiwatt "chime".
+That warm, fat sounding tone range is best.
+There are exceptions, but the clean channels in many classic Marshalls or Vox amps are generally too thin sounding.
 Solid state amps will work, as long as they are clean, but real tube amps sound better.
 Pedals like the Big Muff, Fuzz Face, and Tube Driver seem to react with and sound much better with tube amps.
 For a comprehensive guide to the amps used for each Pink Floyd album, and a great buyers guide to Gilmourish sounding amps, please visit Gilmourish.com.

 I cannot stress enough how important the amp is for these tones, and that the amp be clean and not distort.
 As stated, all distortion should come from the pedals.
 I have found Fenders and Hiwatts are generally the best amps to use.
 I use a combination of a Fender Twin Reverb and a Reeves Custom 50 PS (Hiwatt Custom 50 replica).
 These are very loud amps, so for regular home or small club playing, smaller single speaker amps like the 22w Fender Deluxe Reverb or 40w Fender Blues Deluxe are better.
 The 50w Fender Bassman is another option, and David has actually used that amp, but it does have a lot of breakup unless using it at low volume.
 Smaller amps like the 15w Fender Blues Jr, 30w Peavey Classic 30, and 30w/5w Mesa 5:25 Express can also produce acceptable clean tones at very low volume.